WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

   - Use actual text rather than images of text.
 - Provide transcripts, closed-captions and descriptions for audio and video content.
 - Avoid auto-playing media.
 Provide controls to start, stop, and pause media.
 - Don't use flickering or flashing elements.
-Using them can cause seizures or motion sickness.
+Using them can cause seizures and/or motion sickness.

 ## UI Accessibility

 - Don't use direction-based guidelines solely, for navigating user interfaces (for example, '*Click the __Publish__ button on the right sidebar*'; rather than '*Go to the top and click the button.*').
 -  Clearly state error descriptions and fixing them.
 - Ensure that correct terminology is used for UI elements.
 Additional information about UI Elements.
 - Identify and inspect the regions of a page for their `aria-label`.
-Refer these UI elements by their terminology or `aria-label`.
+Refer these UI elements by their terminology or by their `aria-label`.
 More on "aria-label".

 ## Document Rendering